 Overview of Michigan Mortgages

 Michigan combines a rich industrial history with the natural beauty of its lakes and forests.
-Michigan mortgage rates are lower than the national average.
-No Michigan counties have conforming loan limits above the standard $417,000 limit.
+Despite a past of being below national averages, Michigan mortgage rates are now slightly higher than them.
+No Michigan counties have conforming loan limits above the standard $726,200 mark.

 National Mortgage Rates